abeeching/thm-stuff/soc1-learning-path/s06r06 Redline.md

 Once the report is genreated, you should see a list of hits - these are things that Redline has detected based on the IOC search.
 You may see false positives (e.g., `chrome.dll` which only matches one of the File Strings in our IOC file).
 Note that the more granular and accurate your IOC file is, the less false positive results you (should) get.
 Look around for files with a lot of hits, and you'll find what you're looking for.

+All of the questions below can be answered with the contents of the task itself, followed by the screenshots therein.

 **[Task 5, Question 1] What is the actual filename of the Keylogger?** - `psylog.exe`

+The next several questions can be answered by looking at the IOC Report screenshot in the task.

 **[Task 5, Question 2] What filename is the file masquerading as?** - `THM1768.exe`

 **[Task 5, Question 3] Who is the owner of the file?** - `WIN-2DET5DP0NPT\charles`

 **[Task 5, Question 4] What is the file size in bytes?** - 35400

+Note that the name of the IOC file is given in the Start Your Analysis Session screenshot in the task.
+The final location of this file will be found in the IOC Report.
+In the folder that the IOC search results are saved to - that is, `C:\Users\charles\Desktop\Keylogger-IOCSearch\` - IOC files will be stored in an `IOCs` sub-folder.

 **[Task 5, Question 5] Provide the full path of where the `.ioc` file was placed after the Redline analysis, include the `.ioc` filename as well** - `C:\Users\charles\Desktop\Keylogger-IOCSearch\IOCs\keylogger.ioc`